comet-cc/GuaranTEE/README.md

 ```
 chmod +x ./        && ./
 ```
 This code will execute binary.
-This binary look at signalling.rxt in the shared folder with hypervisor for input data address.
+This binary look at signalling.txt in the shared folder with hypervisor for input data address.
 Ctrl + a + d to detach from realm
 ```
 chmod +x /root/signalling.sh